-- (v) Any balustrade servicing a third floor (not in the Omokoroa Stage 2 Structure Plan Area) shall be either set back in accordance with Diagram 17.1 at the end of this Section or be 80% visually permeable. - (vi) Continuous retail frontage Development in the Commercial Zone shall be constructed up to the road boundary except for vehicle access up to 6.0m wide per site.
-Each building shall have clear windows on the ground floor that must cover at least 50% of the building's frontage to a main street and at least 25% for all other streets and public areas, such as walkways and public parking areas.

-(vii) No car parking, other than underground parking, shall be located within 10m of any street boundary.
+- (vi) Any balustrade servicing a third floor (not in the Omokoroa Stage 2 Structure Plan Area) shall be either set back in accordance with Diagram 1 below or be 80% visually permeable. - (vii) Continuous retail frontage Development in the Commercial Zone shall be constructed up to the road boundary except for vehicle access up to 6m wide per site.
+Each building shall have clear windows on the ground floor that must cover at least 50% of the building's frontage to a main street and at least 25% for all other streets and public areas, such as walkways and public parking areas. - (viii) No car parking, other than underground parking, shall be located within 10m of any street boundary.